 Abstract:

 We review recent scholarship relevant to the pursuit of sustainable development.
 We find a compelling argument that the interactions of nature and society in the Anthropocene constitute a globally interconnected, complex adaptive system in which heterogeneity, nonlinear relationships and innovation play formative roles.
 The dynamics of this system can therefore not be predicted but can be partially guided through appropriate interventions.
-We identified six capacities for such interventions, each of which seems likely to be necessary but is certainly not sufficient for guiding development pathways toward sustainability: i) the capacity to integrate research across disciplines; ii) the capacity to measure sustainable development; iii) the capacity to promote equity; iv) the capacity to adapt to shocks and surprises; v) the capacity to transform the system onto more sustainable development pathways; vi) the capacity to link knowledge with action; vii) the capacity to devise governance arrangements that allow people to work together in exercising the other capacities.
+We identified seven capacities for such interventions, each of which seems likely to be necessary but is certainly not sufficient for guiding development pathways toward sustainability: i) the capacity to integrate research across disciplines; ii) the capacity to measure sustainable development; iii) the capacity to promote equity; iv) the capacity to adapt to shocks and surprises; v) the capacity to transform the system onto more sustainable development pathways; vi) the capacity to link knowledge with action; vii) the capacity to devise governance arrangements that allow people to work together in exercising the other capacities. (are the collectively sufficient?)